 3. Split-test your email copy.

-Your content needs to be valuable, but your email copy needs to be approachable and to the point, with an enticing call to action.
+Your content needs to be valuable, but your email copy must be approachable and to the point, and contain an enticing call to action.
 Most drip campaigns take two to three months to execute and usually include approximately seven to 10 emails.
-Here's what the email flow typically looks like:

-- Email No. 7: Establish a problem.
+- Email 7: Establish a problem.

-Research suggests that the best length for an email is 50 to 125 words.
-Emails of this length had a 50% click-through rate.
-It's almost impossible to include all of the information you find relevant with such a tiny word count.
+Research by Boomerang suggests that the best length for an email is 50 to 125 words.
+Emails of this length have a 50% click-through rate, but it's almost impossible to include all the information you find relevant with such a tiny word count.

 4. Use customer service to build momentum.